Recent Posts

 Makes one heck of a lot of sense.
 Does that mean once one is convicted of a crime he/she can then be put away for years if they repeat with a gun?
 How serious does the “crime” have to be?

-8. Alan B says:
+8. Alan B Says:

 Sorry, off topic and a bit sad but in the post above I initially spelt that ” … Right to Bare Arms” and then thought it must be a Bill put forward to protect the First Lady’s Rights!